i-doit/knowledge-base/docs/en/upgrades-and-migrations/upgrade-from-open-to-pro.md

 Configure Permissions
 ---------------------

-In contrast to _i-doit open, i-doit pro_ does possess a free configurable [authorization system](../system-administration/administration/user-permissions.md).
+In contrast to _i-doit open, i-doit_ does possess a free configurable [authorization system](../system-administration/administration/user-permissions.md).
 For this reason, the user who is logged in at this moment will not have all permissions.

 To give your admin-user full access in a few steps, go to **Administration** → **Authorization system** → **Authorization system reset** and give your user full access to _i-doit_ by entering the credentials for the [Admin center](../system-administration/admin-center.md).